cj-mills/icevision-openvino-unity-tutorial/README.md

 [Part 2](https://christianjmills.com/IceVision-to-OpenVINO-to-Unity-Tutorial-2/): covers creating a dynamic link library (DLL) file in Visual Studio to perform inference with OpenVINO

 [Part 3](https://christianjmills.com/IceVision-to-OpenVINO-to-Unity-Tutorial-3/):  covers performing object detection in a Unity project with OpenVINO

+[Follow up](https://christianjmills.com/ONNX-DiretML-to-Unity-Tutorial-1/): covers how to use ONNX Runtime and DirectML instead of OpenVINO